sellout/flaky/templates/c/README.md

 `nix build` will build the project and run tests.

-`nix flake check` will validate the state of the repo – formatting, linting, etc.
+`nix flake check` will validate the state of the repository – formatting, linting, etc.

 `nix develop` will put you into an environment where the traditional build tooling works.
 If you also have `direnv` installed, then you should automatically be in that environment when you're in a directory in this project.

 ### traditional build

-This project can be built with GNU Autotools
+You can build this project with GNU Autotools
 ```bash
 autoreconf
 ./configure